riyakwl28/auto_news/README.md

 This API uses `POST` request to communicate and .
 All requests must include a `content-type` of `application/json` except request to `localhost:5000/download` and the body must be valid JSON.

 ### Crawl using Websites' RSS
-**You send:**  Any additional sources(it's name, it's website's URL and it's RSS feed URL along with a flag("0","1" or "2") which determines whether you want to search default sources or the new one only).
+**You send:**  Any additional sources(it's name, it's website's URL and it's RSS feed URL along with a flag("0","1" or "2") which determines whether you want to search default sources or the new one only).<br/>
 **You get:** A JSON response.

 **Example Request:**